visual-topology/hyrrokkin/docs_src/docs/index.md

 Each Package, and the Link Types, Node Types it contains, is specified in a JSON formatted document that represents the schema of that Package.

 ```
---8<-- "../src/hyrrokkin/example_packages/numberstream/schema.json"
+--8<-- "../src/hyrrokkin/example_packages/numbergraph/schema.json"
 ```

 When refering to a link type, the package id should be used as a prefix, `<package-id>:<link-type-id>`.
-In this example, `numberstream:integer` refers to the link type `number` defined in the `numberstream` example package.
+In this example, `numbergraph:integer` refers to the link type `number` defined in the `numbergraph` example package.
 This allows packages to refer to link types defined in other packages when defining nodes.

 Each Node Type is associated with the following information: